-Support for Advanced Server Access features varies by platform.
-Your server's platform determines which of the following features are available and how they're implemented:
+Support for Advanced Server Access features varies by provider.
+Your server's provider determines which of the following features are available and how they're implemented:

 - Auto-enrollment - The process of enrolling virtual machines that you created in an environment with your Advanced Server Access team.

 - Public network detection - The method of setting a concrete IP address for your team's servers.

 - Cloned server detection - The method of differentiating between new servers that are cloned from existing servers (also known as deduplication).